treize-khushrenada/team-spot-a-mood/README.md

 ***Feature Engineering and Embedding Generation:***

 With our lyrics dataset, we first employed a pre-trained RoBERTa model (Yinhan Liu, 2019) through the Sentence Transformer framework to generate fixed-sized dense vectors.
 From the lyrics embeddings, we can then compare the transformed text query using the same model to find the embeddings’ similarity.
 We will also fine-tune our model using the song lyrics and annotations from the Genius community as an attempt to generate embeddings that could have higher accuracy rates in terms of semantic similarity.
+More details about the data clustering can be found under the [Clustering](https://github.com/treize-khushrenada/team-spot-a-mood/blob/main/App/pages/clustering.md) section.

 ***Semantic Similarity:***